rebeccaapollos/cookbook/content/blog/fish-curry/index.md

 ---
-title: Fish Curry
+title: Fish Curry 👩‍🍳
 date: "2021-12-04"
 description: "Our yummy fish curry recipe."
 ---

 I'm very excited to write my first recipie today!!

-For today's fish curry recipe 👩‍🍳 we'll be using king fish!
+For today's fish curry recipe we'll be using king fish!
 But this recipe can be used for other fish like pomfret.

-### Ingredients requried
+### Ingredients requried:

 - _Chilly powder 2 teaspoon_
 - _Corriander powder 2 teaspoon_